christianacca/web-api-starter/docs/deploy-app.md

       ![prerelease option](./assets/infra-prerelease-option.png)

-   4. Approve the deployment to demo and/or staging, and then to production:
+   4. Approve the deployment to staging:
       1. Open the [Application Deploy Production Release](../.github/workflows/app-deploy-release.yml) workflow execution just started that has the name of the release you're just published above
       2. [Approve]((https://docs.github.com/en/actions/managing-workflow-runs/reviewing-deployments)) the environment(s) listed in the UI to allow the deployment to continue for each of those respective environments
          ![queued deployment](./assets/app-release-queued.png)